leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Forebrain.md

 Finally, although we have seen that the hippocampus enables imagination of new experiences and concepts by coordinating cortical activity in novel patterns, we have not seen architectures that perform comparably effective imagination.
 One recent step toward this end can be found in [Buesing et al. (2018)](https://arxiv.org/abs/1802.03006), whose RL agent use a pre-learned state-space model, which they learn to query in order to evaluate the value of their actions before they take them - they plan to train the state-space model at the same time as the agent in future work.
 Other work examines how planning behaviour might emerge from networks trained without explicit architectural biases for planning ([Guez et al. 2019](https://arxiv.org/abs/1901.03559)).

-We have partially localised functions such as imagination, working memory, attention, planning, memory consolidation, abstract concepts, and more to the telencephalon, but the AI-versed reader will be well aware that the works mentioned above only scratch the surface of AI research that aim to tackle these functions.
+We have partially localised functions such as imagination, working memory, attention, planning, memory consolidation, abstract concepts, and more to the forebrain, but the AI-versed reader will be well aware that the works mentioned above only scratch the surface of AI research that aim to tackle these functions.
 The above brief exploration of such works - with particular focus on those from DeepMind - is intended only to illustrate the utility of organising our notions of these functions around the sole known example of general intelligence.

 <br>